Stavros Pilios

-Stavros Pilios (Σταύρος Πήλιος; born 10 December 2000) is a Greek professional footballer who plays as a left back for Super League club PAS Giannina.
+Stavros Pilios (Σταύρος Πήλιος; born 10 December 2000) is a Greek professional footballer who plays as a left-back for Super League club AEK Athens.

 Career

+PAS Giannina

 Pilios was part of PAS Giannina youth system before he signed a professional contract in January 2019.
-He made his professional debut against Enosis Aspropyrgos in the greek cup on 2 October 2019.
+He made his professional debut against Enosis Aspropyrgos in the Greek Cup on 2 October 2019.
 His first appearance in the Super League 2 was against AE Karaiskakis on 22 December 2019.

+Loan to Iraklis

-On 24 August 2021, he was loaned to Iraklis Thessaloniki until the summer of 2022.
+On 24 August 2021, Pilios was loaned to Iraklis until the summer of 2022.

+AEK Athens

+On 23 June 2023, AEK Athens officially announced the signing of Pilios on a four-year contract.